 8: DEAR MR. KNIGHTLEY, KATHERINE REAY

 I remember not really care one way or another about this one, but am SO glad I went ahead to read the book.
 It’s still one of my very favorites and though its title may imply it, this is not a re-telling of Emma but rather uses Jane Austen to influence its story.
-Find on Amazon \ Goodreads
+Find on Goodreads

 9: GEEK GIRL, HOLLY SMALE

 100% more of a “young” YA novel, this one is easy, entertaining reading that I’m HERE FOR!
 Also, yes, I have read some of the subsequent books.
 They’re just fun.
-Find on Amazon \ Goodreads
+Find on Goodreads

 10: [ANYTHING] KASIE WEST

 You guys already knew this was coming.
 Yes, I have to include her on the list because her books are like rays of lovely sunshine!
 Sadly, given the way I see social media going, I need this.
-Search on Amazon \ Goodreads
+Search on Goodreads

 And so many others currently still on my shelf, making it through multiple unhauls.